-If keeping the house clean and sanitized is important for you, I have compiled a list of 30 things to disinfect at home that maybe you haven’t thought about it.
+If keeping the house clean and sanitized is important to you, I have compiled a list of 30 things to disinfect at home that maybe you haven’t thought about it.

-These things are items that you and members of your family touch on a daily basis and that are most probably full of germs.
+These things are items that you and members of your family touch daily and that are most probably full of germs.

 When I’m in a hurry I use antibacterial wipes to disinfect these items.
 You can also use a good disinfectant cleaner spray or alcohol.